Ecole et Observatoire des Sciences de la Terre: Geodesy and gravimetry

 Geodesy and gravimetry allow the analysis of earth structure and strain.
 These methods are complementary to seismology.

 The geodesic observational service of Strasbourg is part of the Réseau National de Géodésie RENAG (national geodesic network).
 EOST is responsible for 8 GPS stations located in the Rhénan area, assigned to study the tectonic strain of the North-East of France.

 EOST is also responsible for the Gravimetric observatory of Strasbourg.
-Through a supraconductive gravimeter, the observatory provides relative and continuous gravity field measurements.
+Through a superconducting gravimeter, the observatory provides relative and continuous gravity field measurements.
 The observatory is part of the international project Global Geodynamics Project (GGP).

 The project MIGA intends to create a new infrastructure based on quantum mechanics.
 This infrastructure will allow a better comprehension of terrestrial gravity variations and its implications.